Sreeraj-nair/hello-world/SeleniumWebDriverJava.md

   * Does each page of the website contain a footer area with links to the company contact page, privacy policy, and trademarks               information?
   * Does each page begin with heading text using the <h1> tag?
 And, does each page have the correct text within that header?

+2. Testing links
+  To find broken links.
+Testing involves clicking each link and verifying the expected page.
+If static links are not changed frequently   then manual testing may be sufficient.
+However, if web designers frequently alter links, or if files are occationally relocated, link   tests should be automated.

 ### What are some of the important classes and interfaces of WebDriver?